Susan Luzzaro 4:30 p.m., Dec. 11

-Influences: Henry Mancini, Calexico, Bill Frizzell, the Big Lazy, Grant Green, Wes Montgomery, Medeski Martin and Wood
+Influences: Henry Mancini, Calexico, Bill Frizzell, the Big Lazy, Grant Green, Wes Montgomery, Medeski Martin and Wood, Gabor Szabo

-Formed in 2010, the Red Fox Tails are an Oceanside-based surf soul jazz trio.
-Drummer Ron Bocian (Euphoria Brass Band) is a native of Chicago and longtime New Orleans resident from the Treme neighborhood.
+Formed in 2010, the Red Fox Tails are an Oceanside-based surf jazz outfit.
+Drummer Ron Bocian (Euphoria Brass Band) is a native of Chicago and longtime New Orleans resident.
 "The essence of jazz is down there," he says.
 "You can almost taste it."

 Post Katrina, the drummer migrated to San Diego and helped co-found a couple of bands: Euphoria Brass, a big traditional NOLA Second Line outfit, and the Red Fox Tails.